lgc13/LucasCosta_portfolio/react/React-Tutorial/Day2/README.md

 - If-Else with Conditional Operator

-"Another method for conditionally rendering elements inline is to use the JavaScript conditional operator `condition ? true : false`."
+Another method for conditionally rendering elements inline is to use the JavaScript conditional operator `condition ? true : false`.

-- you can do in line ternaries
+- you can do in-line ternaries

 ```js
 <div id="name-div">